jlimadev/nodejs-immersion-by-nodebr/projects/multi-database/README.md

 For this project you can Postgres or MongoDB, but if you want to add any other database, feel free to do it.

+## Strategy Design Pattern

+In this repository we use the Strategy Design Pattern to deal with multi-database

+- For Postgres database we used the Sequelize
+- For MongoDB database we used Mongoose

+## Docker

 Bellow the docker commands used to create it.

 ### Postgres Database